hjanday/WaveformAnalyzer/README.md

 # Discord Spectrogram Bot

+***As of July 01, 2025 - this repo is archived and the new source code has been moved to a private repo alongside another collaborator***

 A simple Discord bot that generates spectrogram images from `.wav` audio files hosted on Dropbox.

 ## Features